beskay/gas-guide/INTRO.md

 Since EIP-1559, the gas price consists of a

-- Base fee, which is set dynamically based on network demand and is burned
+- Base fee, which is set dynamically based on network demand and is burned.
-- Priority fee, which is a tip for validators to prioritize your transaction
+- Priority fee, which is a tip for validators to prioritize your transaction.

 The fee you pay in USD is calculated as follows: